tasoskakour/harvest-languages/readme.md

 ## Adding more languages

 You can provide a set of translated texts in an [issue](/issues) and I'll add it to the extension.

 If you want to, you can add a new language yourself:

 1. Clone this repository
 2. Add your language to `languages.json`.
 3. Add your language file to the `languages` directory.
+4. Add yourself to the readme file
+5. Send a pull request

+Or if you don't want to contribute

 4. Remove the Harvest Languages extension from Chrome.
 5. Load the unpacked extension containing the new language into Google Chrome.

-You can also send in a Pull Request with the new language.

 ## Issues
 Please report any [issues](https://github.com/orestes/harvest-languages/issues).
 New features and ideas that you'd like